by: Dianne van Eck

 Adelaide University

 It’s almost time!
 The University of Adelaide and the University of South Australia will formally merge to create Adelaide University at the beginning of 2026.
 This has been a long and interesting program of work with many stakeholders involved to ensure all activities will transition well into the new university.
 It may feel somewhat like Y2K for some people!
-DVE has worked alongside several teams during the past 18 months to bring together structures, processes and roles in key areas.
-It has been wonderful to see the goodwill of so many staff from across both universities working hard to make this change as seamless as possible.
-Good luck to you all and see you in 2026!

 Placements/WIL Communities of Practice (CoP)

-Co-designed by users from two universities over the past 15 years, P+ adds high quality value to placement management.
+Co-designed by users from multiple universities over the past 15 years, P+ adds high quality value to placement management.
 P+ is a flexible, purpose-built solution with the user in mind, that supports placement needs across rural, remote, and urban settings.
 It is highly adaptable and would be well suited to Business, Law, Engineering, Social Work, Psychology, Education, Health and other disciplines.

 Contact Jo today for further information about Placements Plus.
 Jo.Schneider@dvesolutions.com.au